Lanthanide probes: Proteins and nucleic acids

-Virology

 Traditional virus diagnostic procedures are being replaced by sensitive immunoassays with lanthanides.
 The time resolved fluorescence based technique is generally applicable and its performance has also been tested in the assay of viral antigens in clinical specimens.

 Medical imaging

 Several systems have been proposed which combine MRI capability with lanthanides probes in dual assays.
 The luminescent probe may for instance serve to localize the MRI contrast agent.
 This has helped to visualize the delivery of nucleic acids into cultured cells.
 Lanthanides are not used for their fluorescence but their magnetic qualities.

 Biology - Receptor-ligand interactions

 Lanthanide probes displays unique fluorescence properties, including long lifetime of fluorescence, large Stokes shift and narrow emission peak.
 These properties is highly advantageous to develop analytical probes for receptor-ligand interactions.
 Many lanthanide-based fluorescence studies have been developed for GPCRs, including CXCR1, insulin-like family peptide receptor 2, protease-activated receptor 2, β2-adrenergic receptor and C3a receptor.